 "Transaction automation was key to our ability to create a SCM organization structure that optimizes the value we deliver to UPMC and provides meaningful and challenging work for our people," said James Szilagy, UPMC's chief supply chain officer.
 "I want my sourcing teams focused on building internal relationships and working through our value analysis process to deliver the best products and services at the best total cost, not heads down processing purchase orders."

 Let's face it: There will always be some major tactical procurement emergency that arises.
 If you are deferring strategic projects to put out tactical fires, you probably won't complete a procurement transformation in your lifetime (or at least the period while your company still has the patience to keep you on the payroll).

-Separating your Procurement department’s tactical and strategic work and then expertly positioning your talent can help ensure that your organization remains focused on making long-term improvements.
-Dedicating some top talent to important tactical issues ensures that those issues get proper attention.
-And rotating top talent between tactical and strategic assignments will keep them challenged, interested and in-touch with business needs.
+Separating your Procurement department's tactical and strategic work and then expertly positioning your talent can help ensure that your organization remains focused on making long-term improvements.
+Dedicating some of your top talent to important tactical issues ensures that those issues are given proper attention.
+And rotating your top talent between tactical and strategic assignments will keep them challenged, interested and in-touch with business needs.